biodash/biodash.github.io/content/tutorials/r-resources-tips/index.md

 ### Useful settings

-By default, R will try to save your "environment" (e.g., your loaded data, variables, etc) when you exit, and then reload everything the way it was upon restarting R. However, this is bad!
+By default, R will try to save your "environment" (e.g., your loaded data, variables, etc) when you exit, and then reload everything the way it was upon restarting R.
+However, doing so is not good practice!
-You should always be able to reproduce your environment given a set of commands saved in an R script or R Markdown document, whereas saving and reloading your environment encourages you to be sloppy about this.
+You should always be able to reproduce your environment given a set of commands *saved in an R script or R Markdown document*, whereas saving and reloading your entire environment encourages you to be sloppy about this.

-To disable this in RStudio, go to `Tools` > `Global Options` > `General` and set the options as follows:
+To disable this behavior in RStudio, click `Tools` > `Global Options` > `General` and set the options as follows:

 {{< figure src="r_environment.png" width="500px" caption="Recommended R/RStudio settings" >}}